Secretive Church Sect At The Center Of South Korea's Coronavirus Outbreak

 Subscribe to Goats and Soda's newsletter for a weekly update on the outbreak.

 Critics say the disease may have spread within the church quickly because of the way that it worships.
-"Shincheonji followers hold services sitting on the floor, without any chairs," packed together "like bean sprouts," says Shin Hyun-uk, director of the Guri Cult Counseling Center, an organization in Gyeonggi Province that works to extract members from the church.
-Shin was a member of the Shincheonji group for 20 years, managing the church's Bible studies instructors, until 2006.
+"Shincheonji followers hold services sitting on the floor, without any chairs," packed together "like bean sprouts," says Shin Hyun-uk, director of the Guri Cult Counseling Center, an organization in Gyeonggi province that works to extract members from the church.
+Shin was a member of the Shincheonji group for 20 years, managing the church's Bible study instructors, until 2006.

 "A bigger problem is that they shout out 'amen' after every sentence the pastor utters, pretty much every few seconds.
 And they do that at the top of their lungs," sending respiratory droplets flying everywhere, he adds.
 These droplets are believed to transmit the coronavirus.